 Even though they might not be able to see it, your friend is healing little by little, with every day that goes by.
 And it might be comforting to remind them of that.

-"As anyone who’s ever gone through a breakup knows —it sucks, but it sucks less as time progresses, especially as we become attached to other things,"
+After all, anyone who’s ever gone through a breakup knows that it is not fun, but as time progresses, the pain lessens, “especially as we become attached to other things,"

 Julia Katzman, LMSW, a therapist, tells Bustle.
-"The void gets filled up over time, but it still really hurts at the beginning."
+"The void gets filled up over time,” she says, though it is still painful at the beginning.

 She says this is an empowering way of saying "time heals everything," without being too cliché.